Venice, FL

 Home MenuState Legislative Priorities

-2025 CITY OF VENICE STATE LEGISLATIVE PRIORITIES
+2026 CITY OF VENICE STATE LEGISLATIVE PRIORITIES

-Note: These State Legislative Priorities were approved by Venice City Council on Aug.
-28, 2024.
+Note: These State Legislative Priorities were approved by Venice City Council on Sept.
+9, 2025.
 They will be presented to legislators in this format.

-Water Plant Production
+Water Plant Production Enhancement

 Transportation Funding

 With assistance from the state Legislature, the City of Venice implemented a multi-year roadway system improvement project.
-Over a three-year period, the City improved 100% of the roads within City limits.
+Over a three-year period, the City improved 100% of the City-maintained roads within City limits.
 The next phase of local roadway improvements includes a focus on multi-modal transportation design and an emphasis on accessibility and enhanced safety for pedestrians and bike riders, with opportunities for additional options for municipal transportation infrastructure projects.
 The City works with Sarasota County and state partners in the planning and implementation of multi-modal road upgrades.
 The City currently is focusing on the expansion and improvement of multi-modal projects in heavily used pedestrian/biking corridors.
 Venice appreciates the continuation of legislative support enabling the City to undertake these projects.

 Affordable Housing

 Area businesses and critical service providers, including local hospitals, public service professionals, and other skilled workers, have conveyed to the City that they have difficulty finding affordable housing in the Venice area.
 Additionally, local land and construction costs preclude developers from creating residential units at affordable prices for low and moderate-income workers.
 Our goal is to create opportunities for working families and our more vulnerable citizens to afford housing and other essential expenses in our community.
+The City of Venice supports state appropriations for programs that support acquisition of property and construction of housing units that are affordable to low and middle-income residents (lower strata income workers).
+The City also requests an increase in funding for CDBG (Community Development Block Grant) and HOME partnership programs to assist in these endeavors.

 Support Home Rule